benadam11/personal-site/src/pages/thoughts/hiring-ux.md

 ---
 title: Hiring a UX Designer
+description: >
-headline: The characteristics of a good User Experience Designer
+  Some of the characteristics good User Experience Designers have (aka what I look for when hiring UX).
 author: Ben Adam
 published: 5/23/2015
 layout: ../../layouts/post.astro